Fit Rules

 Wellness Goals

 Wear Sunscreen.
 Every day.
 SuperGoop is anything but goopy and doesn't clog my pores.
-Get an organic spray tan so you still feel like a golden goddess.
-Go head!
-Get glowing at GLOW!

 Be Postitive.
 Most trainers will agree that a positive attitude is key for good results.
 In most cases, being confident in your ability to get into better shape is all you need in order to actually get going and make some strides toward your fitness goals.
 You manifest what you believe, so tread lightly when you find yourself in the nasty habit of internally trash-talking yourself.
 It's toxic.
 Your mind is very powerful, "if you want to succeed, you must believe!"
 If you find yourself needing a starting point, reach out to a Personal Growth and Performance Coach to ignite a fire under your butt!